rambutan32/librambutan/docs/source/bootloader.rst

 .. warning:: This section is for users who want to put a fresh or custom bootloader on their board.
-It's possible to make a mistake in this process and e.g. render your Maple unable to communicate with the IDE.
+It's possible to make a mistake in this process and e.g. render your Maple unable to communicate.
    Know what you're doing, and proceed with caution.

 The STM32 microprocessor on the Maple comes with a built-in serial bootloader that can be used to flash a new (software) bootloader onto